What is Back Translation Method?

-A back-translation allows you to compare translations with the original content for accuracy and quality.
+A back translation method allows you to compare translations with the original content for accuracy and quality.

 How Is Back-Translation Achieved?

-A back-translation is achieved by taking the translated version of a file or document and having an independent translator, with no prior knowledge of the original content, translate it back into the original language.
+A back translation method is achieved by taking the translated version of a file or document and having an independent translator, with no prior knowledge of the original content, translate it back into the original language.

 Sometimes Back Translation is a Requirement